hummerd/glmt/readme.md

 * GitlabMentions - mentions added to MR (uses username from team file, it should be gitlab username), see [Mentions](#Mentions)

 Variables available for notification (previous variables are also available):
 * Title - merge request title
 * Description - merge request description
 * MergeRequestURL - merge request URL
 * NotificationMentions - mentions for notification (uses user names apropriate for this notificator), see [Mentions](#Mentions)
+* ChangesCount - string with changes count for this MR

 Additionally you can use any regexp group name from `branch_regexp` in description of title templates.
 If `title` not specified, current branch name will be used as title.
 If `description` not specified